This section provides a documentation of all architectural refactorings (ARs) available in the Context Mapper tool.

-The provided refactorings offer the advantage that the result is always a correct CML model which compiles without errors.
-If you perform similar changes manually, you also have to fix upcoming errors within the Context Map manually.
-The AR’s ensure that corresponding references and dependencies in other parts of the model are respected and adjusted if necessary.
+The provided refactorings ensure that the result is always a correct CML model which compiles without errors.
+If you perform similar changes manually, you also have to fix errors that occur manually within the Context Map.
+The ARs ensure that corresponding references and dependencies in other parts of the model are respected and adjusted if necessary.

 Architectural Refactoring Categories